 DAC: the basic concept

-Our direct air capture machines use solid sorbents that soak up atmospheric CO2 and release concentrated CO2 when heated.
-The captured CO2 is then permanently stored underground or used to make products that need clean CO2.
+Our direct air capture machines use solid sorbents that soak up atmospheric CO2 when cooled and release concentrated CO2 when heated.
+The captured CO2 can then be permanently stored underground or used to make synthetic fuels, low-carbon concrete, carbon black, or other industrial products that require clean CO2.

 A modular open systems architecture